pitchmuc/aepp/docs/schemaManager.md

 ### updateSchema
 Use the PUT method to replace the existing schema with the new definition.

+### getDescriptors
+Use to retrieve all descriptors associated to that schema.\
+return a list.

 ### createDescriptorOperation
 Create a descriptor object to be used in the createDescriptor.\
 You can see the type of descriptor available in the DESCRIPTOR_TYPES attribute and also on the official documentation: